sensu/sensu-docs/content/sensu-go/5.16/api/entities.md

 ---
 title: "Entities API"
-description: "The entities API provides HTTP access to entity data.
-Here’s a reference for the entities API in Sensu Go, including examples for returning lists of entities, creating Sensu entities, and more.
+description: "The Sensu entities API provides HTTP access to entity data.
+This reference includes examples for returning lists of entities, creating Sensu entities, and more.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: